Excited to get back to holidays abroad but wondering what the COVID vaccine rollout means for your travel insurance?

-Holidays are back on the cards and while it’s a time to celebrate, it’s also important to realise even when travel restrictions are lifted there will be a few changes you need to be aware of.
+Holidays are back on the cards and while it’s a time to celebrate, it’s also important to be aware of a few changes to your travel insurance.

 Proof of vaccination

-Your travel insurance may also require documentation showing that you have received your vaccination(s) should you contract COVID-19 when abroad and need to make a COVID-related claim.
+Your travel insurance provider may also ask for documentation showing that you have received your COVID vaccination(s) should you need to make a COVID-related claim.

-Whether you’ve had the jab or are still waiting, it’s vital to understand what vaccines mean for your travel insurance before you head off for your first holiday of 2021.
+Whether you’re fully vaccinated or have declined the jab , it’s vital to understand what vaccines mean for your travel insurance before you head off on holiday.

-Levels of cover can vary according to the insurer, so it’s important to check the details in your policy, particularly the exclusions.
+Travel insurance policies are not equal.
+Levels of cover can vary according to the insurer, so it’s important to check the individual policy details, particularly the exclusions.